kf6ufo/kf6ufo-wx-helios/README.md

 This repository includes the [wx-helios-direwolf](https://github.com/kf6ufo/wx-helios-direwolf) and [wx-helios-hamlib](https://github.com/kf6ufo/wx-helios-hamlib) submodules used to provide the Direwolf TNC and the `rigctld` daemon.
-Simply run the helper script to fetch the latest sources and compile both projects.
-Hamlib is built first so Direwolf can detect the libraries.
-The script installs GNU autotools if needed and runs Hamlib's `./bootstrap` to create the `configure` script.
+Simply run the build script to fetch the latest sources and compile both projects.
+Hamlib is built first so Direwolf can detect the libraries and use the correct ``rigctld``.
-The resulting `rigctld` binary is left inside `external/hamlib/build/tests/` and Direwolf is built with CMake using our locally built Hamlib via `-DHAMLIB_ROOT_DIR`:

 ```bash
 ./build_external.sh
 ```

-After building, `main.py` will automatically launch Direwolf and `rigctld` whenever they are enabled in ``wx-helios.conf``.

 ## Configuration